Cook Islands Trusts and Litigation

 Why Structure Determines the Outcome

-A consistent theme across the case law and the enforcement process is that trust structure matters more than any other variable.
+Every major Cook Islands trust case—from FTC v.
+Affordable Media to Lawrence v.
+Goldberg—turns on whether the trust was properly structured.
 A trust with an independent licensed trustee, a properly drafted duress clause, limited retained powers, and legitimate early funding presents the strongest position at every stage of the enforcement sequence.
 The impossibility defense is credible.
 The fraudulent transfer exposure is minimal.
-The creditor’s cost-benefit analysis favors settlement.
+The creditor’s math favors settlement.

 A trust with a compliant trustee, broad retained powers, late funding, and obvious fraudulent transfer timing presents the opposite profile.
-Courts will look past the formal structure, find retained control, reject the impossibility defense, and impose sanctions.
+Courts look past the formal structure, find retained control, reject the impossibility defense, and impose sanctions.
+Every reported contempt case involved at least one of these factors: the debtor served as co-trustee or held broad protector powers, the trust was funded after litigation began, the debtor kept accessing trust assets, or the debtor concealed the trust during discovery.

 Settlement as the Practical Outcome

 Most disputes involving Cook Islands trusts end in settlement, not in Cook Islands litigation.
-Creditors rationally assess that pursuing assets through a foreign court system with debtor-friendly laws, high evidentiary standards, short limitation periods, and mandatory upfront costs is less attractive than negotiating a resolution at a reduced amount.
-The settlement incentive exists on a spectrum: trusts funded early and cleanly produce maximum leverage, while trusts funded under less favorable conditions produce less.
-But the dynamic is present in virtually every case where the trust is properly administered.
+Creditors rationally assess that pursuing assets through a foreign court system with short limitation periods, a beyond-reasonable-doubt standard, mandatory litigation bonds, prohibited contingency fees, and in camera proceedings is less attractive than negotiating a reduced payment.

-No attorney should guarantee a specific outcome.
-The structural and jurisdictional features of Cook Islands trusts consistently shift the economic analysis in the debtor’s favor, which is why these structures have maintained their position as the leading offshore asset protection tool for more than three decades.
-The case law confirms this pattern across every major reported decision.
+No outcome is guaranteed.
+But the structural and jurisdictional features of Cook Islands trusts consistently shift the economics in the debtor’s favor, which is why these structures have maintained their position as the leading offshore asset protection tool for more than thirty years.